 PROS AND CONS

-Now that we are almost in the end of this unit review, here are some pros and cons that I found out from the unit that you will find useful in deciding whether t buy it for your kitchen.
+Now that we are almost at the end of this unit review, here are some pros and cons that I found out from the unit that you will find useful in deciding whether t buy it for your kitchen.

 - Chamber is stainless steel